- Sixth Form

 Students can choose to take archery as a recreational option once or twice a week.
 The students are taught basic shooting technique and are introduced to target and field shooting styles.
 We have regular informal competitions amongst participating archers, and we hold half-term and end-of-term shoots at our range.

 Our canoeists use venues in Dartmoor including the rivers Dart, Walkham and Tavy with reasonable water levels.
 We also manage trips to the Cardiff and Tryweryn White Water Centres.
 Canoeists also have an opportunity to try surfing and short sea trips off the Jurassic Coast.

-Regular training at the school, other indoor walls and outdoor venues such as Portland, Snowdonia and the Peak District enables our pupils to climb and gain associated skills from novice to experienced climber.
+Regular training at the school, other indoor walls and outdoor venues such as Portland, Snowdonia and the Peak District enables our students to climb and gain associated skills from novice to experienced climber.
 Teams enter local schools and Independent Schools competitions.

 Duke of Edinburgh's Award

-In 2018-19, 100 pupils completed their award across the various levels.
+In 2018-19, 100 students completed their award across the various levels.
 The pressures of academic and other co-curricular programmes continues to deter all but the most committed to complete what is considered the leading youth development programme in the world.

 Regular sailing takes place at Chew Valley Lake, 45 minutes from school.
 Our fleet of Fireflies and crew boats enable the pupils to compete in regular inter-school racing, BDSRA Regional and National events.

 This annual event staged on Dartmoor, in mid-May, provides a challenging event for a team of six.
 Annually 2,400 young people navigate, via a designated series of Tors over 35, 45 or 55 mile routes including an overnight camp on the moor.
-Once trained and assessed as competent, pupils are remotely monitored, providing them with a real sense of ownership and their own capabilities.
+Once trained and assessed as competent, students are remotely monitored, providing them with a real sense of ownership and their own capabilities.